This page contains data documentation for tables and fields of the major CarePrecise datasets.

-The EPGH dataset is not sold separately as a standalone database, but as part of the Master Bundle.
+The EPGH module is not sold separately as a standalone database, but as part of the Master Bundle.
 It is also included in the CarePrecise Platinum package.

 ProCase™ properly-cased data

-The ProCase module offers the same individual name data, organization name data and address data found in the CPAC module, but in properly-cased form.
-Using a large database of properly-cased name and address listings, plus a proprietary algorithm, a very high quality of intelligent proper-casing is achieved.
+The ProCase module offers the same individual name data, organization name data and address data found in the other datasets, but in properly-cased form.
+Using a proprietary algorithm based on millions of names and addresses, ProCase provides properly-cased provider names and addresses.
 ProCase data tables are shown below with a pink background.

-The ProCase module is available as an add-on to CPAC, Master Bundle, Platinum or Gold packages, and is not available separately.
-To order the ProCase add-on, please contact CarePrecise Sales or call (877) 782-2294.
+The ProCase module is available as an add-on to CarePrecise Complete, CarePrecise Advanced, Platinum, and Gold packages, and is available separately.
+To order the ProCase add-on to our other products, please contact CarePrecise Sales or call (877) 782-2294.